-Where A (m2) is the envelope surface area excluding the heated bottom surface.
-The hot box apparatus was built for empirical evaluation of the overall heat coefficient of the several layers of screen materials (Figure 1).
+where A (m2) is the envelope surface area excluding the heated bottom surface.
+The hot box apparatus was built for empirical evaluation of the overall heat coefficient of several layers of screen materials (Figure 1).
 To assess the U-value of the combined thermal screens, two insulated boxes were involved simultaneously in order to maintain the same external conditions for comparative measurements of different types and combinations of screens.
-The experiment was carried out during the 2015-2016 years in the central region of Israel.
-The measurements took place in a shelter in order to minimize the effect of unstable ambient conditions and also reduce the influence of direct solar and night sky radiation.
+The experiment was carried out during the years 2015-2016 in the central region of Israel.
+The measurements took place in a shelter in order to minimize the effect of unstable ambient conditions and also to reduce the influence of direct solar and night sky radiation.

-The inside dimensions of the box are 1m×1m×1m (length×width×height), with layers set of 0.3m height above.
-The side walls of the boxes consist of polyurethane foam panel of 0.1m thick coated by thick wood covers for structural stiffness and additional insulation.
-The screen layers are assembled under the interior of a unit volume, with distance between each layer set of 5cm height (according to Nijskens et al. (1984), this is a sufficient distance to establish stable thermal conditions).
-The screens where installed between squares polyurethane frames with inner opening of 1m2 and thickness of 10cm, and clipped by springs.
-It is possible to install up to six frames in different material combination.
-The bottom of the box was heated with uniform electrical resistance by multi-pass s-shape flexible heating wire and covered with steel plate in order to provide uniform heat flux through the 1m2 surface.
+The inside dimensions of the box are 1m×1m×1m (length×width×height), with layers set at 0.3m height above.
+The side walls of the box consist of a 0.1m thick polyurethane foam panel coated by thick wood covers for structural stiffness and additional insulation.
+The screen layers are assembled under the interior of a unit volume, with a distance between each layer set at a height of 5cm.
+According to Nijskens et al. (1984), this is sufficient distance to establish stable thermal conditions.
+The screens are installed between squares polyurethane frames with an inner opening of 1m2 and thickness of 10cm and clipped by springs.
+It is possible to install up to six frames in different material combinations.
+The bottom of the box is heated with uniform electrical resistance by multi-pass s-shape flexible heating wire and covered with steel plating in order to provide uniform heat flux throughout the 1m2 surface.

-Figure 1: Schematic view of the hot box under the shelter, the box cross section and dimensions, locations of thermocouples.
+Figure 1: Schematic view of the hot box under the shelter, the box cross section dimensions and locations of thermocouples.

-Heat loss through the hot box side walls was calculated by measuring the internal and external temperatures of the box using a 0.1m thick polyurethane plate on the upper frame.
-The heat losses through the four walls were measured during the whole period of the tests, calculated using Equation 2 and averaged over eight measurements.
-The heat transfer coefficient, Uw, was taken as 0.4W/m2ºC for each box with about 3% of relative uncertainty.
+Heat loss through the hot box side walls is calculated by measuring the internal and external temperatures of the box using a 0.1m thick polyurethane plate on the upper frame.
+The heat loss through the four walls is measured during the whole period of testing, calculated with Equation 2 and averaged over eight measurements.
+The heat transfer coefficient, Uw, was taken as 0.4W/m2ºC for each box with about 3% relative uncertainty.

-Power of the resistance heater was regulated by changing the voltage of a variable power transformer (24 Watt) using stepper motor controlled by programmed data-logger, which allowed incremental change of power with high accuracy.
-It usually took two hours to balance the system.
-After stabilization, the power value remains constant with standard error up to 5%.
-The measurements were managed by a cellular application.
-Such arrangement enabled incremental change of power with high accuracy.
+The power of the resistance heater is regulated by changing the voltage of the variable power transformer (24 Watt) using a stepper motor controlled by a programmed data-logger, which allows the incremental changing of power with high accuracy.
+It usually takes two hours to balance the system.
+After stabilization, the power value remains constant with a standard error up to 5%.
+The measurements are managed by a cellular application.